-It is true that every little bit helps when it comes to reducing greenhouse gas emissions.
-While global warming is an issue that countries around the world are discussing, each of the residents here in Newark, California can make a significant contribution to decreasing its harmful effects.
+Every little bit helps when it comes to reducing greenhouse gas emissions.
+Each of the residents here in Newark, California can make a significant contribution to decreasing its harmful effects.

 To help motivate residents commit to reducing the harmful effects of greenhouse gas emissions, the City of Newark is working to lead by example.
 On January 28, 2010, the City of Newark adopted the Climate Action Plan Initial Framework.
 This document was completed as a result of a generous grant from the Bay Area Air Quality Management District.
 The plan includes actions the City has successfully implemented, as well as sections that guide the City, residents, and businesses to participate in future greenhouse gas emissions reduction activities.
 Based upon resources and interest, the plan will continuously be updated to reflect changes in this rapidly evolving field.

 The Climate Action Plan represents the City’s commitment to increasing sustainability, and accomplishes yet another goal in addressing climate change.
 The City has now completed 3 of the 5 step process established by ICLEI, an organization that is leading the way for local governments to take action on climate issues.
 The five step process is:

 Step 1.
 Inventory Baseline Emissions - ICLEI assisted the City of Newark in collecting 2005 data to create an inventory of baseline emissions from the government (City operations) and community (residential and business) sectors.